alban-read/M1-MICRO-FORTH/M1MicroForth.md

 - Strings can be compared with $= and $== which check if they are same and $COMPARE wich checks if one is equal, greater, or less than the other.

--  In terms of storage the strings content is stored in the string pool with all the rest, the STRING word just points to the storage and gives it a name.
+-  The STRING word points to the string pool storage and gives it a name.

 Just as you can create a STRING you can also create a number of strings.